Preamble

 • faculty can often tell that an essay has been plagiarized, even if they do not at first know the exact source of unacknowledged passages;

-• faculty are aware of various forms of ‘Cyber-Cheating’ which may include downloading papers from the ‘Net or purchasing an essay from an agency.
+• faculty are aware of various forms of internet plagiarism which may include downloading papers from the internet or purchasing an essay from an agency.

-Despite everyone’s best efforts, students responding anonymously to surveys indicate a fairly high level of cheating - well above the numbers of students caught and punished.
+Despite everyone's best efforts, research suggests there is a fairly high level of cheating - well above the numbers of students detected.
 Some cheating and plagiarism is due to student ignorance of rules and obligations.
-One goal of this handout is to reduce cheating due to ignorance.
+One goal of this handout is to reduce academic dishonesty due to ignorance.
+Not knowing the rules is not an excuse.

 Students who cheat, cheat their fellow students most of all.